Metal Female Voices Fest

 Metal Female Voices Fest was a heavy metal music festival dedicated to female vocalists, held annually in the Oktoberhallen in Wieze, Belgium from 2003 to 2016.
 It was organized by the Metal Organisation, which later changed into "2 Wild 4 agency".
-The festival enables smaller and unknown bands within the female fronted genre to perform on a big stage beside bigger and more famous bands.
+The festival enables smaller and unknown bands with female vocalists to perform on a big stage beside bigger and more famous bands.

 Over the years, they gave away special awards or organized a warm-up which allowed bands to compete to perform on the festival for the next year.

 On 13 February 2017, it was announced that the Metal Female Voices Fest is put on indefinite hold.
 On 10 December 2018, it has been confirmed that a Japanese edition of MFVF will take place in Osaka and Tokyo in April 2019.

 In 2020, the official website of the Metal Female Voices Fest went dead.